 Ingredients

-Be sure to use measuring teaspoons!
+Be sure to use measuring teaspoons.

 - 6 teaspoons turmeric powder

-- 3 teaspoons ground coriander
+- 3 teaspoons coriander powder

-- 3 berries cloves
+- 3 whole cloves cloves

-- 2 teaspoons ground cumin
+- 2 teaspoons cumin powder

 - 2 teaspoons ginger powder